oh-balcony/oh-raspi/README.md

     sudo apt-get install python3-gpiozero

 Python spidev library, which is needed for hardware accelerated SPI.
-It will also work without, but reading Soil Moisture sensors through an MCP3008 Analog-Digital Converter (ADC) will be a little slower (I measured 1.4ms instead of 0.04ms per reading)
+It will also work without, but reading Soil Moisture sensors through an MCP3008 Analog-Digital Converter (ADC) will be a little slower (I measured 1.4ms instead of 0.04ms per reading):

     sudo apt-get install python3-spidev